 The event was opened by Mrs. Timea Junghaus, executive director of ERIAC and Mr. Ernest Oberlander-Tarnoveanu, the director of the National History Museum of Romania.
-The conference continued with a short speech session facilitated by Ciprian Necula, followed by interventions from Mr. Sergiu Nistor, Romanian Presidency, Ms. Mihaela Toader, Secretary of State, Ministry of European Funds, Dr. Daniel Rădulescu, National Agency for Roma and Mr. Mihai Neacsu, from the Roma National Center for Culture.
+The conference continued with a short speech session facilitated by Ciprian Necula, followed by interventions from Mr. Sergiu Nistor, the Romanian President, Ms. Mihaela Toader, Secretary of State and of the Ministry of European Funds, Dr. Daniel Rădulescu, from the National Agency for Roma, and Mr. Mihai Neacsu, from the Roma National Center for Culture.

 The second part of the conference contained 6 academic presentations on Roma contributions to the founding and development of the Romanian state.
 The session was moderated by Professor Dr. Vintilă Mihăilescu.
 The themes and panel speakers were as follows:

-The final session was moderated by Iulius Rostas, Department of Roma Studies from Central European University (CEU), and included guest speakers: Mr. Daniel Vasile, Member of the Parliament of Romania / Partida Romilor Pro Europa, Florin Manole, Member of the Romanian Parliament / Social Democrat Party and Timea Junghaus, Executive Director of ERIAC.
+The final session was moderated by Iulius Rostas, from the Department of Roma Studies from Central European University (CEU), and included several guest speakers: Mr. Daniel Vasile, a Member of the Parliament of Romania / Partida Romilor Pro Europa, Florin Manole, a Member of the Romanian Parliament / Social Democrat Party, and Timea Junghaus, the Executive Director of ERIAC.

 photo: ERIAC/ Nihad Nino Pušija